sleepingkingstudios/rspec-sleeping_king_studios/README.md

 ### A Note From The Developer

-Hi, I'm Rob Smith, the maintainer of this library and a professional Ruby developer.
+Hi, I'm Rob Smith, a Ruby Engineer and the developer of this library.
 I use these tools every day, but they're not just written for me.
 If you find this project helpful in your own work, or if you have any questions, suggestions or critiques, please feel free to get in touch!
 I can be reached on GitHub (see above, and feel encouraged to submit bug reports or merge requests there) or via email at `merlin@sleepingkingstudios.com`.
 I look forward to hearing from you!

 ## Configuration